 Goal 1: Foster Student Success

-Promote data-informed, high impact innovations in teaching, learning and student development that lead to increased rates of engagement, persistence.
+Promote data-informed, high impact innovations in teaching, learning and student development that lead to increased rates of engagement, persistence, retention, completion and transfer.

 - AANAPISI/Building the Framework for Success